J-Tech-Japan/SuperSimpleEventSourcing/README.md

 Also it have simple WEB API with Scalar UI, Simple Console App and Simple Unit Test.

+## Limitation
+Event storage is just simple `List<IEvent>`.
+Which is just runtime storage.
+Also it only has Partition Level Projection, which can not make live project to list all aggregates.

 # Project

 - Domain : Simple Event Sourcing Framework and sample Domain